-- Lithium-based: Covering 80-85% of the total market, primarily due to the EV rollout.
-However, cuts in policy incentives and tax credits may slow growth prior to 2035, but BESS extension is critical to meeting net-zero targets. - Sodium RT: Covering 10% by 2035 and expected to grow to 20% by 2050, increasingly competing with lead and lithium technologies for different applications - Lead-based: Expected to cover substantial parts of the market, up to 10% by 2035 and more than 5% by 2050.
+- Lithium-based: to grow from 7.800 GWh to 10.300 GWh.
+Major causes is the EV role out, however, cuts in policy incentives and tax credits may slow growth prior to 2035, but BESS extension is critical to meeting net-zero targets. - Sodium RT: to grow to 870 GWh to 2.600 GWh, due to increasing competing with lead and lithium technologies for different applications - Lead-based: stable market up to 780 GWh by 2035 and 800 GWh by 2050 due further incremental performance increases and resilient raw material supply chain, no critical raw materials and with full established circular economy